Samlaan/textymous/README.md

 Textymous
 ========

-Anonymous texting, for whatever reason
+Anonymous texting, for whatever reason.

 ## Objective
 Keeping the initial "texter"'s number anonymous while still being able to text with relative ease has always been a bit of a awkward and annoying process.
 Even as apps like TextPlus were released there's never been a way to anonymously text numbers natively.
 Textymous sets out to achieve that.